shankarchawla1776/REBS_DER_Mapping/README.md

 # REBS: DER Mapping #
 A project to geospatially map distributed energy resources (DERs) around the United States.
-This iteration currently is limited to three types of data:
-- Battery Storage
-- Utility Solar
-- Distributed Solar

 All data is currently being hosted in the public AWS s3 bucket ```der-data-rebs```.